keithalewis/math/uf.md

 currency associated with instrument $i$ and is omitted.
 Specifying $i'$ allows for _payment-in-kind_ cash flows.

-Note that cash flows are zero except at a discrete number of times.
+Cash flows are zero except at a discrete number of times.
 Stocks and bonds typically pay dividends and coupons quarterly or semi-annually.
 Futures margin accounts are usually adjusted once per day.